logfellow/logstash-logback-encoder/README.md

 #### Multiple Destinations

-The TCP appenders can be configured to try to connect to multiple destinations like this:
+The TCP appenders can be configured to try to connect to one of several destinations like this:
 ```xml
   <appender name="stash" class="net.logstash.logback.appender.LogstashTcpSocketAppender">
       <destination>destination1.domain.com:4560</destination>